-Zoe is 35 years old and lives with her husband and two young sons.
-She is registered blind with Retinitis Pigmentosa in her right eye; she has an ocular prosthesis in her left.
+Zoe lives with her husband and two young sons.
+She is registered blind with Glaucoma.

 During the first visit an assessment was carried out.
 Needs identified included Orientation & Mobility sessions, assistance with application forms for a bus pass, television licence, blue badge and blind person’s tax allowance.